 Anthocyanins are responsible for raspberries’ red color, as well as their antimicrobial and antioxidant properties.

 In other words, they help stop the overgrowth of certain fungi and bacteria in your body.
 Some of them can even lead to irritable bowel syndrome and vaginal infections.

 What’s more, some studies suggest these berries could help protect against cancer development.
 Animal research showed that raspberries help prevent tumor development and cancer cell proliferation in the colon and other parts of the body.

 5. Boost the Immune System

 The phytonutrients and antioxidants in raspberries boost your immune system, thus preventing different infections and ailments.

 6. Anti-diabetic Properties

 According to one study, the antioxidant, anti-inflammatory, and metabolism-boosting properties of raspberries lower the risk of some chronic conditions.
 They include obesity, heart disease, Alzheimer’s, and type 2 diabetes.

-It turns out raspberries are beneficial for people with type 2 diabetes.
+It turns out that raspberries are beneficial for people with type 2 diabetes.
 They help improve insulin sensitivity, reduce fasting plasma glucose levels, and improve cholesterol levels, thanks to the anthocyanin content.

-As researchers explain, the anthocyanins in these berries can help stimulate glucose-mediated production of insulin from beta cells in pancreas, thus overcoming the lack of insulin production to manage blood sugar.
+As researchers explain, the anthocyanins in these berries can help stimulate glucose-mediated production of insulin from beta cells in the pancreas, thus overcoming the lack of insulin production to manage blood sugar.